 biographical information.
 APC is a free service, does not require pre-registration or membership,

-information.
-The service is very useful and allows for shorter waiting times, less queueing,
+The service is very useful and reduces waiting times, requires less queueing, and enables

-the VWP.
-ACP kiosk services are available in a number of languages, which include English,
+APC kiosk services are available in a number of languages, which include English, Spanish, French,

-your passport, take a photograph using the kiosk, and answer a number of CBP inspection
+take a photograph using the kiosk, and answer a number of CBP inspection related questions to

 The kiosks also allow people who live at the same address to be processed together.

-answers to the declaration questions are submitted straight to the CBP through secure
+the declaration questions are submitted straight to the CBP through secure encryption protocols, as